 - Light Evening Meal at La Manufacture Restaurant

 Group members arriving on the ASA ‘designated’ flight will transfer to our hotel after clearing customs.
-If you are arriving independently please make your own way to the Warwick Brussels which is ideally located in the historic centre, 300m from the Grand Place (Grote Markt).
+If you are arriving independently please make your own way to the Hotel Le Dixseptième which is ideally located in the historic centre, 200m from the Grand Place (Grote Markt).

-At approximately 4pm there will be a short orientation meeting at the hotel followed by an afternoon excursion to visit the stores of Emerie & Cie and time-permitting, Maison Margiela.
+At approximately 4.00pm there will be a short orientation meeting at the hotel followed by an afternoon excursion to visit the store of Maison Margiela.

 We return to our hotel on foot via the UNESCO World-Heritage listed Grand Place, which is beautifully lit in the evenings.
 Historically, the Grand Place was a market place where traders and citizens sold and bought food.
 All the streets surrounding the square are named after food like chicken (poulet), herbs (herbes), cheese (fromage) and so forth.
 Nowadays you will see grand old buildings standing in the place of market shelters.
 (Overnight Brussels) D